intelshoe/DomainCheck/README.md

 # DomainCheckPHP
-A simple PHP web app to look up useful information about a domain related to web hosting and display it on one page.
+A simple PHP web app to look up useful information about a website related to web hosting and display it on one page.